wistia/wistia-open-docs/_posts/private-sharing.md

 {% post_image hashed_id: 'b7f77d7e188bc953dfd491ae12d9476ee44f5c2c', class: 'center' %}

-Wistia accounts include permissions and access controls for managers, to set who can view media and what they can view.
+Wistia accounts include permissions and access controls for Managers, to set who can view media and what they can view.
 To manage permissions for contacts on a Project, click the *Sharing and Privacy* option under Project Actions.

 The share screen shows which users currently have access to the Project, and what permissions they have.
-From here, managers can add permissions like:
+From here, Managers can add permissions like:

-*  **Admin**, which gives the user manager-level permissions for that particular Project.
+*  **Admin**, which gives the user Manager-Level permissions for that particular Project.
 *  **Upload**, which allows the viewer to upload new content.
 *  **Download**, which allows the viewer to download content.